 Kangaskoski is located near the state border

 The industrial history of Kangaskoski dates back over a hundred years.
-At the beginning of the 20th century, when the export business at the abrasive and paper mills became more complex, Aktiebolaget Simpele, the predecessor of the United Paper Mill, bought Kangaskoski and the border Syrjäkoski for electricity production.
-The Kangaskoski hydroelectric station, designed by Hugo Eklund and built by Suomen Rakennus Oy, was put into operation in 1925.
+At the beginning of the 20th century, when the export business at the abrasive and paper mills became more complex, Aktiebolaget Simpele bought Kangaskoski and the border Syrjäkoski for electricity production.
+The Kangaskoski hydroelectric station was put into operation in 1925.

-Kangaskoski power plant used, for the most part, the original technological components of the power plant till theend of production of electricity in 2021.
+Kangaskoski still uses, for the most part, the original technological components of the power plant.
 Technological components include: the first Kaplan turbine (Tampella 1924), made in Finland, and a control unit from the time of construction.
-In Kangaskoski power pland building is protected as a cultural heritage at it will be a hydro power museum.
+In Kangaskoski, it is planned to open the Museum of the power plant after the production of electricity is stopped in 2021.

 On-line camera for observing fish in Kangaskoski in October 2019